SysKitTeam/docs-insights/known-issues/servers-in-cluster.md

 ---

 __Summary:__
-The problem appears when trying to collect SQL logs from servers that are a member of a Failover Cluster or AlwaysOn Availability Group.
+The problem appears when trying to collect SQL logs from servers that are a member of a Failover Cluster or Always On Availability Group.
 In this case, out of the box collection of SQL logs is currently not supported.
 But, there is a workaround.

 __Solution:__
-The problem is that, by default, the application does not see individual servers (nodes) in a cluster.
+The problem is that application cannot currently automatically detect all servers (nodes) that are part of that Cluster.
 So, you need to do the following:
 1. Navigate to the __Farms tab__, find the problematic Farm and click __Manage__.
 1. Click the button __Add Server__ and enter the servers Name and Role (Database).